 Some people use liberty as a pretext for sin.
 They rationalize their liberty into an excuse to sin.
 They use liberty as an opportunity to turn their flesh loose.

 “…as free, yet not using liberty as a cloak for vice, but as bondservants of God” (1 Peter 2:16).

-The flesh cannot improve, be refined or even converted.
+The flesh cannot improve, be refined, or even converted.
 The sin capacity is the totally depraved, corrupt nature we received from Adam.
 The Christian is not free to serve the dictates of this sin capacity.
 That was our life before Christ.
-We are now free to serve God in spite of possessing a sin capacity.
+We are now free to serve God despite possessing a sin capacity.